LEADERSHIP TEAM

 Terrill Williams, Director of Community Engagement.
 Terrill was born in Wilmington, North Carolina, He is a graduate of East Carolina University with a degree in Vocal Performance and Music Education.
 Some of his performance credits include Dreamgirls (Curtis Taylor Jr.), Once on This Island (Agwe), Hairspray, Smokey Joe’s Café, and Five Guys Named Moe (Big Moe).
 He was also a performer on the cruise ship, Palm Beach Princess, for three years and was in the National Tour of Lost in the Fifties in 2007.
 He hopes his passion for community and narrative will find a place among and engage a larger network of enthusiastic community builders and storytellers.

-Kevin Lee-Y Green, Director of Performing Arts & Engagement & Techmoja.
+Kevin Lee-Y Green, Director of Performing Arts & Engagement.
 Kevin is a native of Bolivia, North Carolina (population 143), and a graduate of the University of North Carolina School of the Arts where he studied contemporary dance and ballet.
 Over a 15-year career, he has worked with acclaimed dance artists including Rosie Herrera, Sidra Bell, Camille A. Brown, David Parsons, Clay Taliaferro, Sean Sullivan (Limon), Dianne Markham (Louis & Nikolai), and Brenda Daniels (Cunningham).
 He was mentored by theater director Gerald Freedman while a member of the touring All School Production at UNCSA.
-In 2008, he founded Techmoja Dance and Theater Company as an inclusive and diverse dance and theatre company.
 Kevin has recently done residency work with youth in nine coastal Carolina counties in response to the impact of Hurricane Florence.
 New England Foundation for the Arts, Alternate ROOTS, Arts Council of Wilmington, and International Association of Blacks in Dance have supported his work.

 Rend Smith, Director of Local Journalism.
 Rend is a freelance writer by trade and a multimedia journalist.
 His writing focuses on the critical impact of injustice, power, and bias on people’s lives.
 His multimedia projects have documented the experiences of working-class communities of color with a focus on generational inequality, particularly in the South.